 The COVID-19 pandemic is a stark reminder of the importance of safe, affordable shelter.
 Housing is foundational.
 It supports health and sits at the center of many families’ livelihoods.
 Yet, even with millions of people living in informal settlements and slums, housing remains an overlooked, under-valued sector in the impact investment space.

-Entrepreneurs are coming up with original and innovative solutions in the affordable housing sector, but many lack connections and the right support to grow and scale up their business.
+Entrepreneurs are developing original and innovative solutions in the affordable housing sector, but many lack connections and the right support to scale their businesses.
 ShelterTech’s mission is to bridge the gap between these startups and scaleups and opportunities in the shelter space.

 ShelterTech is built on Habitat for Humanity’s decades of global experience as a leading affordable housing organization.
 Leveraging Habitat’s extensive network and expertise, the program catalyzes key industry players, ranging from corporations to investors, academics and innovators to provide mentorship, connections and funding for startups.

-Habitat for Humanity’s Terwilliger Center for Innovation in Shelter works to expand innovative and client-responsive services, products and financing so that households can improve their shelter more effectively and efficiently.
+Habitat for Humanity’s Terwilliger Center for Innovation in Shelter works to expand market-based, client-responsive services, products and financing so that households can improve their shelter more effectively and efficiently.